pinot-contrib/pinot-docs/users/user-guide-query/how-to-handle-unique-counting.md

 ## Approximation Results

-Usually it takes a lot of resources and time to compute accurate results for unique counting.
-In some circumstance, users could tolerate with certain error rate, then we could use approximation functions to tackle this problem.&#x20;
+It usually takes a lot of resources and time to compute accurate results for unique counting on large datasets.
+In some circumstances, we can tolerate a certain error rate, in which case we can use approximation functions to tackle this problem.

 ### HyperLogLog

-[HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) is one approximation algorithm for unique counting.
+[HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) is an approximation algorithm for unique counting.
 It uses fixed number of bits to estimate the cardinality of given data set.

 Pinot leverages [HyperLogLog Class](https://github.com/addthis/stream-lib/blob/master/src/main/java/com/clearspring/analytics/stream/cardinality/HyperLogLog.java)  in library `com.clearspring.analytics:stream:2.7.0`as the data structure to hold intermediate results.